 Tortricinae

-The Tortricinae is a subfamily of the leafrollers (Tortricidae) and of which about 4,200 species have been described worldwide.
-It is a monophyletic group, a group of organisms that are believed to have all the same common ancestor that is itself included in the taxon and all of which descendants are placed in the same group.
+The Tortricinae is a subfamily of the leafrollers (Tortricidae), of which about 4,200 species have been described worldwide.
+It is a monophyletic group, a group of organisms that are believed to have shared a common ancestor, which is itself included in the taxon, and all of whose descendants are placed in the same group.
 The Tortricinae is a sister group of the Olethreutinae.
-The main food source is from 2 or more plant families with which they are polyphagous.
+The primary food source is from 2 or more plant families with which they are polyphagous.
 The eggs are laid individually, in small groups, or in large masses.
 The hatched larvae are mainly leafrollers.

 Tribe: Archipini